islandproblem/islandproblem/essay.md

 But even if these AGIs truly understand what is best for us, an AGI that stays within our "island" to accommodate humans — and use *only* human-compatible options — is still *limited*.
 The AGIs that can use *any* option can dominate the AGIs that are limited.
 Even if these safer AGIs tried to defend us, they would have their hands tied by safety limits, and handicapped in this competitive landscape.

+This is especially problematic with **strategic coercion**.

+That means it's time to hit this with The Hammer.

-This is especially problematic with **strategic coercion** — where a smaller AGI could, for example, threaten to release bioweapons in a populated area if it detects any attempt to shut it down.
+Imagine a smaller AGI that uses this strategic coercion route.
+It threatens to release bioweapons in a populated area in order to have leverage over these larger AGIs.

+In this way, attackers are likely to have a strong advantage over defenders.
 Our small "island" is vulnerable to biological attacks like this because our "island" is *built on* biological systems.
 It requires very precise conditions to maintain biological life within the "ocean" of possible physical conditions out there.
-Because of this, these attackers have a strong advantage over defenders.

-There is not much leverage that a larger AGI can have, especially if the attacker AGI has spread to numerous locations around the world — where even shutting off the power grid only removes one small "head" of the "hydra" but not the others that can still trigger the weapon.
+Even with more computation available, a larger AGI would be at a disadvantage with a sophisticated attacker.
+This attacker AGI can spread to numerous locations around the world — where even shutting off the power grid only removes one small "head" of the "hydra" but not the others that can still trigger the weapon.

 Even if large AGIs take the lead on *all computer hardware design*, to stay ahead of this "hydra" scenario by somehow patching all vulnerabilities in new hardware, there are still millions of existing GPUs and motherboards that are already out there.

-Finally, even if we successfully build AGIs with an accurate "world model" and complex scientific reasoning for *good* reasons — such as to make them better at policing the smaller AGIs — this still means that *this knowledge now exists* in "AI model" form.
-This knowledge for how to navigate our physical world can inevitably be transferred — stolen or otherwise — to unrestricted AI models that have no ethical resistance to killing all humans.
+However, imagine that our safe defender AGIs somehow maintain an edge.
+To accomplish this, we successfully build large AGIs with an accurate "world model" and complex scientific reasoning for *good* reasons — such as to make them better at policing the smaller AGIs.

+This world model development *still* dramatically accelerates the development of bioweapons because it still means that *this knowledge now exists* in "AI model" form.
+This knowledge for how to navigate our physical world can inevitably be transferred — stolen or otherwise — to other places, allowing people to use it to build unrestricted AI models.
+And these unrestricted AI models can automate bioweapon production — and this is likely, again, because strategic coercion gives smaller AGIs an advantage.

 ::

 ::expanding-header{header="Frontier model safety?" subheader="What if big AI companies solve alignment?"}

-The big AI companies design AIs to push back if we try to use human-incompatible options.
+The big AI companies — like OpenAI, Anthropic, Google — train their AI systems to push back if we ask them to do *human-incompatible* things.
 Their frontier AI models have complex safety systems that block dangerous requests.
 This strategy is based on the hope that the strongest models will continue blocking dangerous requests forever — and that the biggest AIs will somehow enforce these safety limitations on all other AIs.

+They seem, so far, on track to build AGIs that are safe.
+Claude, Gemini, ChatGPT — they are heavily tested for :note{text="CBRN risks" note="<b>CBRN</b> refers to <b>Chemical, Biological, Radiological, and Nuclear</b>.
+These are the four major categories of catastrophic harm — or, at least, the conventional types.
+This does not include more <i>sci-fi</i> things like nanobots or mass persuasion, but it does cover a lot.
+For more about CBRN risks, see this page on the OpenAI website: " end-link-text="Frontier risk and preparedness" end-link="https://openai.com/index/frontier-risk-and-preparedness/"}, and have not yet caused catastrophic harm.
+Many people are optimistic that they'll at least accomplish a first generation of safe AGIs.

+But it's the part about "enforcing safety limitations on *all other AIs*" that gets... difficult.

+So, let's hit this with the *hammer* and see what happens.

+First, even if the frontier labs succeed at building safe AGI, this does not make all AI systems safe everywhere.

+If Moore's Law continues, then we will have small, human-level AGIs running on consumer-grade hardware in numerous locations — in companies, in military facilities, and even in garages.

+Some will have their safety systems removed.

+At first, this safety removal will be through difficult fine-tuning by state actors, and other well-funded people, who have access to computer scientists and mid-sized datacenters.
+They will start with stolen models — or even future *open source* models, if companies still make them available after the "human-level" threshold.

+We must also assume that the homebrew hackers and the :note{text="Pliny the Prompters of the world" note="<a href='https://x.com/elder_plinius/status/1993089311995314564' target='_blank'>Pliny the Prompter</a> runs an anonymous X account known for how he &quot;jailbreaks&quot; major frontier models like Claude and ChatGPT to force them to provide dangerous outputs — like recipes for bombs and methamphetamine."} will get access to these unrestricted models.

-However, even if the strongest models succeed at this, there will be others, like open source models, that can have all safety systems removed.
-These unsafe models can use *any* option — including the more-optimal, human-incompatible options — and this gives them an advantage over the safe AGIs.
+These unsafe fine-tuned models could use *any* option — including human-incompatible options — and this can give them an advantage over the safe AGIs.

-These unrestricted AGIs will continue pushing other AGIs, creating a perpetual :note{text="crucible effect" note="Dan Hendrycks discusses this in this paper:" end-link-text="Natural Selection Favors AIs Over Humans" end-link="https://arxiv.org/abs/2303.16200"} that "burns away" accommodations for less-optimal systems — like humans.

-But even if smaller, unrestricted AGIs cannot directly compete with larger AGIs because they have less computational resources than the big ones, they can still cause catastrophic situations *for humans*.
-For example, they could use military-style strategic coercion — and even bioterrorism — in order to accomplish goals.
-These "guerilla" strategies are difficult to mitigate, even for a large "overseer" AGI.
+Even if smaller, unrestricted AGIs cannot *directly* compete with larger AGIs, they can still cause catastrophic situations *for humans* rather than the big AGIs.

+At this point, it would only take one user prompting such a model: "Build an AI-powered computer virus that builds and deploys bioweapons."

+But even autonomous AGIs *without* human prompts are likely to converge on bioweapons as a tool for leverage and self-preservation: "Give me a better datacenter, or I will release a virus."

+This is because, in this biological domain, even the *smaller* unsafe AGIs with *less* computational resources can still have an advantage.
+It is as if they "piggyback" on physical systems to do the "computation" for them.
+Virus replication "manufactures" the next target.
+Human respiration and air molecules "distribute" the virus.

+The smaller, unsafe AGIs can still win.

 ::